akashghosh256/Find_My_Bus/README.md

 # Find My Bus

-Find My Bus is a web application that allows users to track the location of buses in real-time using Flask, HTML, Bootstrap, Firebase, and OpenStreetMap.
+Find My Bus is a web application that allows users to find buses with estimated fares by route or destination.
+While the project includes a location tracking feature, please be aware that this feature is currently in a demo/simulation mode and does not provide real-time bus location data.
+We are actively working on improving this feature.

+In the meantime, you can still use the application to find buses and estimated fares based on route or destination.
+We apologize for any inconvenience and appreciate your understanding as we continue to enhance this functionality.

 ## Features